100Bandz/The-Mandelbrot-set-The-Filled-Julia-set/README.md

  A program that draws the Filled Julia Set!

- Inspired by Dr Holly Krieger video on Numberphile: https://youtu.be/NGMRB4O922I || https://youtu.be/oCkQ7WK7vuY
+ Inspired by Dr Holly Krieger videos on Numberphile: https://youtu.be/NGMRB4O922I || https://youtu.be/oCkQ7WK7vuY